-I set off late to school with half a broken biro pen, splintered shatterproof ruler and a spring in my step.
+As usual I set off late to school with half of a broken pen, splintered shatterproof ruler, rolling eyes and a tic in my neck.

-Although I arrive late, I just make it to registration, which surprisingly goes well without the usual drama of shouting out and annoying the people around me and today I managed to focus enough to reply positively to my name.
+Although I arrive late, I just make it to registration, which surprisingly goes well without the usual drama of shouting out and annoying people around me.

-Finally, the bell goes, and we all scurry off out into the madness of the corridors, which are filled with temptations, fire alarms to press, heads to slap and fire extinguishers to set off.
+Finally, the bell goes, and we all scurry off out into the madness of the corridors, which are filled with temptations like, fire alarms to press, heads to slap and fire extinguishers to set off.

-Luckily I manage to arrive at my first lesson without giving into the complusions.
+Luckily, I make it to my first lesson without giving into any compulsions.

-French class and a great start as I’ve bagged a window seat near the back of the room.
+Ah French class and I’ve bagged a window seat near the back of the room.

-Okay let’s just sit and stare out the window for a while untill class begins.
+Okay let’s just sit and stare out the window for a while until this class begins.

-After about ten minutes of watching a Safeway carrier bag blow around the carpark like a hyperactive jellyfish its time to see what’s going on in this classroom.
+After about ten minutes of watching a Safeway carrier bag blow around the carpark like a hyperactive jellyfish it’s time to see what’s going on in this lesson.

-It’s very quiet in here, apart from the scrawling sounds of pen on paper and Mr Henthorn looking intensively at something on his desk.
+It’s pretty quiet, apart from the scrawling sounds of pen on paper and Mr Henthorn looking intensively at something on his desk.

 Oh well better open my book and look busy then I can go back to staring out of the window.

-I close my exercise book which has not had a drop of ink added to a single page, I head for the door and out into the madness of the corridor once again.
+I close my book, which has not had a drop of ink added to a single page, then head for the door and out once again into the madness of the corridor.